josmaf/bx-tensorflow-demo/doc/tutorial.md

 $ wget 'https://raw.githubusercontent.com/josmaf/bx-tensorflow-demo/master/test/trousers.png'
 ```

-Input image:

 <img src="https://github.com/josmaf/bx-tensorflow-demo/blob/master/test/trousers.png"
      alt="Training image"/>

-And then running the predictor.py script, supposing you have a Python environment with Tensorflow > 2.0.
+And then running the predictor.py script, for which you need a Python environment with Tensorflow > 2.0.

-The script will read the generated model (it must be located in the same folder) and return a prediction:
+The script will read the generated model file (it must be located in the same folder) and return a prediction:

 ```bash
 $ python predictor.py trousers.png